taras/georgia/README.md

     - optional: SEMVER_USER_NAME / SEMVER_USER_EMAIL
       (if not supplied then git config will take information from `package.json`)

-2. Customize test jobs in both workflowss
+2. Customize test jobs in both workflowsss